 Being a sim racing driver, you know that having the best possible setup is crucial to getting those fast laps in.

-Spoiler alert: whether using VR or an actual monitor comes down to preference, though most sim racers tend to prefer the monitor option (triple screens especially) as they feel like it performs better overall.
+Spoiler alert: whether a triple monitor setup is better than using a single ultrawide one really depends on your own preferences, though most sim racers tend to prefer the triple monitor option as they feel it performs better.

 Having said that, let’s take a look at the pros and cons of each to see which is best for you.

-We’re gonna go through some of the major aspects that influence this heavily debated decision including:
+We’re gonna go through some of the aspects we will need to discuss in order to declare a winner including:

 - Graphics quality